merodiro/Friendships/Events.md

 ```

-then in each method of them
+then add the following methods

 ```php
 ...